Dana Rohrabacher: Early life, education, and early career

-Rohrabacher was born on June 21, 1947, in Coronado, California, the son of Doris M. (née Haring) and Donald Tyler Rohrabacher.
-He attended elementary school locally, and during his college years, he lived in Sunset Beach.
-Rohrabacher graduated from Palos Verdes High School in Palos Verdes Estates, California, attended community college at Los Angeles Harbor College, and earned a bachelor's degree in history at California State University, Long Beach in 1969.
+Dana Tyrone Rohrabacher was born on June 21, 1947, in Coronado, California, the son of Doris M. (née Haring) and Donald Tyler Rohrabacher.
+Rohrabacher graduated from Palos Verdes High School in Palos Verdes Estates, California, attended Los Angeles Harbor College, and earned a bachelor's degree in history at California State University, Long Beach in 1969.
 He received his master's degree in American Studies at the University of Southern California.

 While in graduate school and during the early 1970s, Rohrabacher had a side activity as a folk singer.
 He was also a writer for the Orange County Register.
-At this time he was considered a free-market anarchist and libertarian activist, following his previous membership in Young Americans for Freedom.
-Libertarian author Samuel Konkin recalled Rohrabacher as "a charismatic campus activist, radicalized by Robert LeFevre who provided him with small funding to travel the country with his instrument and folk songs from campus to campus, converting YAF chapters into Libertarian Alliances and SIL chapters."

 Rohrabacher served as assistant press secretary to Ronald Reagan during his 1976 and 1980 presidential campaigns.
 Rohrabacher then worked as a speechwriter and special assistant to President Reagan from 1981 to 1988.
 During his tenure at the White House, Rohrabacher played a leading role in the formulation of the Reagan Doctrine.